Who Are You: School 2015

-The final episode received a 8.2% nationwide ratings. it was well-received and popular overseas,it established a strong following among young viewers worldwide which led to increased recognition for its cast.
+The final episode received a 8.2% nationwide ratings.
+It was well-received and popular overseas, it established a strong following among young viewers worldwide which led to increased recognition for its cast.

 Synopsis

-Ko Eun-byeol and Lee Eun-bi (both played by Kim So-hyun) are identical twins, separated after one is adopted at the age of 5.
+Go Eun-byul and Lee Eun-bi (both played by Kim So-hyun) are identical twins, separated after one is adopted at the age of 5.
 Eun-bi lives at the Love House, an orphanage in Tongyeong, South Gyeongsang Province, where the younger residents look up to her as a mother figure.
-However, she hides the fact that she is bullied at school by a gang of mean girls led by Kang So-young, while teachers turn a blind eye.
+However, she hides the fact that she is bullied at school by a gang of mean girls led by Kang So-young (Cho Soo-hyang), while teachers turn a blind eye.

-On the other hand, Ko Eun-byeol is studying at Sekang High School, the most prestigious private high school in Seoul's Gangnam District.
-Eun-byeol's best friend is Han Yi-an (Nam Joo-hyuk), the school's star swimmer and is in love with her since childhood.
+On the other hand, Go Eun-byul is studying at Sekang High School, the most prestigious private high school in Seoul's Gangnam District.
+Eun-byul's best friend is Han Yi-an (Nam Joo-hyuk), the school's star swimmer and is in love with her since childhood.

-However, only Eun-byeol is aware of the other's existence.
-Unlike the cheerful Eun-bi, Eun-byeol is prickly and secretive.
+However, only Eun-byul is aware of the other's existence.
+Unlike the cheerful Eun-bi, Eun-byul is prickly and secretive.